 On April 1, 2004, The University of Tokyo became an independent administrative entity, and ICRR was recognized to house 3 research divisions.
 On April 1, 2010, ICRR renewed its inter-university research activities as a new “Joint Usage/Research Center”.
 In July 2010, the Large Cryogenic Gravitational wave Telescope project named “KAGRA” was approved by the “Leading-edge Research Infrastructure Program” of MEXT.
 The construction of KAGRA began in the same year.
 ICRR established the Gravitational Wave Project Office on April 1, 2011, to promote the construction of KAGRA.

 In 2010, T2K, or Tokai to Kamioka Long Baseline Neutrino Oscillation Experiment, started its operation, and in June 2011 observed the indication of a new type of neutrino oscillation in which a muon neutrino transform into an electron neutrino.
 The data from T2K show clear evidence for muon-neutrino to electron neutrino oscillations by 2014.

 In March 2012, very high-energy gamma-ray observatory in Australia, the CANGAROO experiment, ended its operation.
-The gamma-ray studies was taken over by the CTA (Cherenkov Telescope Array) project.
-The first Large Size Telescope (LST) of CTA was planned to be constructed in 2015-2016 at La Palma in Canary Islands.
+The gamma-ray studies were taken over by the CTA (Cherenkov Telescope Array) project.

 In November 2018, ICRR renewed its inter-university research activities as an “International Joint Usage/Research Center.”
-In October 2018, the first Large Size Telescope (LST) of CTA project was completed at La Palma in Canary Islands, Spain, which recorded its first light in December 2018.
+In October 2018, the first Large Size Telescope (LST) of CTA project was completed at La Palma in Canary Islands, Spain.
 High Energy Astrophysics Facility in Canarias was established as a base for the project in April, 2019.